-- 1. Parking of vehicles accessory to a residential use shall be limited to those actually used by the residents or for temporary parking of guests.
-Vans or pick-up trucks used for private and recreational use or a motor home (recreational vehicle) or a van or pick-up truck used in a business or trade and commercial vehicle per Subsection (2) used for transportation to and from a place of employment or workplace of the occupant may be parked on a residential property. - 2.
-One (1) commercial vehicle of not over one (1)-ton rated capacity may be parked per residential dwelling unit, providing all of the following conditions are met: - a.
-Vehicle is registered and licensed; - b.
-Used by a resident of the premises; - c.
-Gross weight does not exceed ten thousand (10,000) pounds, including any load; - d.
-Height does not exceed nine (9) feet as measured from ground level, including antennas, air vents and roof mounted air conditioning units but including any load, bed or box; and
+1. Parking of vehicles accessory to a residential use shall be limited to those actually used by the residents or for temporary parking of guests.
+Vans or pick-up trucks used for private and recreational use or a motor home (recreational vehicle) or a van or pick-up truck used in a business or trade and commercial vehicle per Subsection (2) used for transportation to and from a place of employment or workplace of the occupant may be parked on a residential property.

+2. One (1) commercial vehicle of not over one (1)-ton rated capacity may be parked per residential dwelling unit, providing all of the following conditions are met:

+- a.
+Vehicle is registered and licensed;

+- b.
+Used by a resident of the premises;

+- c.
+Gross weight does not exceed ten thousand (10,000) pounds, including any load;

-- e.
-Total vehicle length does not exceed twenty-six (26) feet including attachments thereto (such as plows, trailers, etc.) - 3.
-Recreational vehicles shall be parked in the rear or side yards only or in compliance with same setbacks allowed for accessory structures in subsection Chapter 17.
-Recreational vehicles must maintain a minimum of a six (6)-foot setback from the rear and side lot lines but are not restricted to a minimum setback to the principal structure.
-For the purpose of this section, recreational vehicles shall include boats and trailers, snowmobiles and their trailers, mini-bikes or trail-bikes and their trailers and unoccupied tent-campers or travel trailers, all-terrain vehicles and personal watercraft and their trailers. - 4.
-No other vehicular equipment of a commercial or industrial nature, except as stated above, shall be parked or stored for more than two (2) consecutive hours and four (4) accumulated hours during any twenty-four (24)-hour period on any lot in any zoning district except business and industrial districts. - 5.
-Design and Maintenance of Off-Street Parking Spaces.
-All open, off-street parking areas, except one (1) single parking space accessory to a single family dwelling, shall be surfaced with a dustless all-weather material approved by the Zoning Administrator, such as blacktop, concrete or similar material. - 6.
-At no time shall a recreational vehicle be used for permanent living, sleeping, materials storage or other purpose.
+d.
+Height does not exceed nine (9) feet as measured from ground level, including antennas, air vents and roof mounted air conditioning units but including any load, bed or box; and e.
+Total vehicle length does not exceed twenty-six (26) feet including attachments thereto (such as plows, trailers, etc.)

+3. Recreational vehicles shall be parked in the rear or side yards only or in compliance with same setbacks allowed for accessory structures in subsection Chapter 17.
+For the purpose of this section, recreational vehicles shall include boats and trailers, snowmobiles and their trailers, mini-bikes or trail-bikes and their trailers and unoccupied tent-campers or travel trailers, all-terrain vehicles and personal watercraft and their trailers.

+4. No other vehicular equipment of a commercial or industrial nature, except as stated above, shall be parked or stored for more than two (2) consecutive hours and four (4) accumulated hours during any twenty-four (24)-hour period on any lot in any zoning district except business and industrial districts.

+5. Design and Maintenance of Off-Street Parking Spaces.
+All open, off-street parking areas, except one (1) single parking space accessory to a single family dwelling, shall be surfaced with a dustless all-weather material approved by the Zoning Administrator, such as blacktop, concrete or similar material.

+6. At no time shall a recreational vehicle be used for permanent living, sleeping, materials storage or other purpose.
 No recreational vehicle shall be permanently connected to water, gas, electric, or sanitary sewer service.